Giving you the flexibility to travel for extended periods of time, to different destinations, on one trip.

 Enjoy sports & activities If you’re planning to have a go at a new sport whilst backpacking, most of our policies offer automatic cover for more than 100 different sports and activities from canoeing to trekking or paragliding.
 You should check individual policies if there’s something specific you’re planning to try out.

 Medical advice at any hour of the day The emergency medical helplines are open 24 hours a day, and advisers are fluent in many different languages in order to speak to medical staff whatever country you’re in.

 Medical cover available We can provide cover for most disclosed pre-existing conditions, even on backpacker policies.
 It’s important that you declare any pre-existing medical conditions, as undeclared conditions can invalidate your cover.

 Lost or stolen luggage Cover for lost or stolen baggage is included in our backpacker policies, as well as valuables cover.
-On some policies, you’ll also be able to add cover for any gadgets you want to take with you.

 What our customers say: